apache/incubator-streampark-website/docs/user-guide/deployment.md

 <ClientEnvs></ClientEnvs>

 :::tip Notice
-The versions before (including) StreamX 1.2.2 only support `scala 2.11`.
+The versions before (including) StreamPark 1.2.2 only support `scala 2.11`.
 Do not check the corresponding `scala` version when using `flink`
 Versions after (including) 1.2.3, support both `scala 2.11` and `scala 2.12` versions
 :::

-At present, StreamX has released tasks for Flink, and supports both `Flink on YARN` and `Flink on Kubernetes` modes.
+At present, StreamPark has released tasks for Flink, and supports both `Flink on YARN` and `Flink on Kubernetes` modes.

 ### Hadoop
 To use `Flink on YARN`, you need to install and configure Hadoop-related environment variables in the deployed cluster.
 For example, if you installed the hadoop environment based on CDH,